 Your license will be suspended when you are arrested for a DUI.
 It is important to be proactive and determine how you will drive to work, school, or other places that you need to go before your court hearing or DMV hearing.
 Do research on the public transportation system in your area, look into ride shares at work, and ask friends and family members if and when they would be available to bring you where you need to go.

-A DUI is probably not your ideal way to start off the New Year, but there are things that you can do to prepare your case and fight the charge.
+There are things that you can do to prepare your case and fight a DUI charge.
 To discuss your situation with a lawyer, feel free to contact me here.